Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 ## Technical Approach v1 (~ Aug 15)
 1. Extract streaming Twitter Data, preprocess data in Python, and load data into MySQL for storage
-2. Perform exploratory data analysis with Seaborn to explore the insights
+2. Perform exploratory data analysis with Pandas & Seaborn to explore the insights
-3. Connect with Plotly & Dash for real-time interactive front-end web app based on time series (In Progress)
+3. Connect with Plotly for real-time interactive dashboard based on time series
-4. Publish the visualization on github.io (In Progress)
+4. Deploy the front-end web app using Dash on Heroku (In Progress)

 ## Next Version v2 ( ~ Aug 22)
 Build ETL pipelines based on stream processing using Kafka, and perform sentiment analysis using Spark Streaming